getodk/docs/odk1-src/form-widgets.rst

 .. seealso:: :doc:`launch-apps-from-collect`

 .. image:: /img/form-widgets/external-app-widget-start.*
   :alt: The External App form widget, as displayed in the ODK Collect App on an Android phone.
 The question text is "Ex string widget."
-The hinst text is, "text type with ex:change.uw.android.BREATHCOUNT appearance (can use other external apps)."
+The hint text is, "text type with ex:change.uw.android.BREATHCOUNT appearance (can use other external apps)."
 Below that is a button labeled "Launch."
 Above the question text is the form group name "Text widgets."

 .. image:: /img/form-widgets/external-app-widget-fallback.*
   :alt: The External App widget as displayed earlier.
 The Launch button has now been disabled.
 Below it is a simple input.
 A help message displays the text, "The requested application is missing.
 Please manually enter the reading."